UK weather: Britain braces for cold snap – but is snow forecast for the UK?

 The forecaster didn’t predict a huge amount of snowfall and said it was unlikely to be disruptive.
 He added further west and further north it is expected to remain dry.

-Met Office chief meteorologist Frank Saunders said: “High-pressure is set to move in, bringing along with it easterly winds, low temperatures and an increasing risk of wintry hazards like snow and ice. “
+Chief meteorologist Frank Saunders said: “High-pressure is set to move in, bringing along with it easterly winds, low temperatures and an increasing risk of wintry hazards like snow and ice.”

-While easterly winds may cause a particularly cold spell, he said this will not be another “Beast from the East”, after blistering Scandinavian winds saw temperatures drop to -14C in 2018.
+But he added this would not be another “Beast from the East” after blistering Scandinavian winds saw temperatures drop to -14C in 2018.

 This cold snap follows volatile weather in January, which was categorised as the fifth sunniest on record by the forecaster - although colder than average - while many parts of the UK were battered by storms.